opentok/Opentok-Python-SDK/README.rst

 `Broadcast developer guide <https://tokbox.com/developer/guides/broadcast/>`_.

-Streaming audio to a websocket
+Streaming audio to a WebSocket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can stream audio to a websocket with the ``opentok.stream_audio_to_websocket`` method.
+You can stream audio to a WebSocket with the ``opentok.connect_audio_to_websocket`` method.
 For more information, see the
-`Audio Streamer developer guide <https://tokbox.com/developer/guides/audio-streamer/>`_.
+`Audio Connector developer guide <https://tokbox.com/developer/guides/audio-streamer/>`_.

 .. code:: python

   websocket_options = {"uri": "wss://service.com/ws-endpoint"}
-  websocket_audio_connection = opentok.stream_audio_to_websocket(session_id, opentok_token, websocket_options)
+  websocket_audio_connection = opentok.connect_audio_to_websocket(session_id, opentok_token, websocket_options)

-Additionally, you can list only the specific streams you want to send to the websocket, and/or the additional headers that are sent,
+Additionally, you can list only the specific streams you want to send to the WebSocket, and/or the additional headers that are sent,
 by adding these fields to the ``websocket_options`` object.

 .. code:: python